UEFA Europa League: 2019/20 season by numbers

 2 Malmö and Rangers were the only two sides to make it from the first qualifying round to the group stage this season.
 Both advanced from their groups too, with the Scottish team eventually bowing out in the round of 16.

-5 On each of the last five occasions Sevilla have reached the quarter-finals of the UEFA Cup/UEFA Europa League, they have gone on to win the trophy.
-Will they make it six this year?
+6 Sevilla have now gone on to win the trophy on each of the six occasions they have reached the quarter-finals of the UEFA Cup/UEFA Europa League.

 7 A 2-0 defeat by Sevilla ensured Roma have lost in the last 16 of the UEFA Cup/UEFA Europa League on the last seven occasions they have contested that stage.

-8 Eight players who represented Dudelange in their 4-3 win at APOEL on matchday 1 had not been born the last time a club from Luxembourg won a UEFA Cup/UEFA Europa League game (excluding qualifiers).
-The previous victor was Avenir Beggen, who beat Inter Bratislava 2-1 in the 1990/91 UEFA Cup.
+8 Eight players who represented Dudelange in their 4-3 win at APOEL on Matchday 1 had not been born the last time a club from Luxembourg won a UEFA Cup/UEFA Europa League game (excluding qualifiers).
+The previous victors were Avenir Beggen, who beat Inter Bratislava 2-1 in the 1990/91 UEFA Cup.

-10 Romelu Lukaku has now scored in ten consecutive appearances in the competition – the longest goalscoring run by a player in UEFA Cup/UEFA Europa League history.
-Will he continue that streak in the final?
+11 On target in the final, Romelu Lukaku has now scored in 11 consecutive appearances in the competition – the longest goalscoring run by a player in UEFA Cup/UEFA Europa League history.

 18 Arsenal failed to progress from a European tie (including qualifiers) after winning the first leg away from home for the first time ever in the round of 32 against Olympiacos – ending a sequence of 18 qualifications where they had won the opening instalment on the road.